TagNakamoto/startup/README.md

 	- **Application Text** - I made sure there were consistent fonts.

 ## React Deliverable
-For the CSS deliverable I styled the following:
+For the REACT deliverable I altered the following:
 	- **Bundled and transpiled**
 	- **Components:** Login, logout, and answer checking is mocked up
 		- **Login:** Clicking login or create sends the user to the answer checker.
 Later, databases will be connected to authenticate